Department of Artificial Intelligence in Medical Image and Signal Processing, DFKI Lübeck

-Medical University of Vienna, Austria
+Institute of Medical Informatics, University of Lübeck

-curATalk Seminar series
+curATalk Seminar Series

 The curATalk lecture series was created in 2021 in order to connect the scientists that are involved in curATime as well as thematically closely related scientist and their research.
 This virtual meeting takes place at regular intervals and presents their latest research findings and topics that provide additional scientific value for the individual curATime projects.
 The curATalks are announced publicly and enjoy lively participation from a broad audience.